amitmeel/-mlops-zoomcamp/week1/README.md

+In week 1 of MLOps-zoomcamp we will learn about the below topics:
+* what is MLOps
+* How to create an EC2 instance (virtual server in cloud) on AWS
+* How to connect to the EC2 instance from local machine with ssh
+* How to install anaconda and use Python on EC2 instance
+* How to install docker compose on EC2 instance and run hello-world
+* How to connect Visual Studio Code terminal to EC2 instance with the help of Remote SSH extenstion from microsoft.
+* How to start jupyter notebook on EC2 instance (Remote server/machine) and then run it on your local machine using port forwarding.

 **What is MlOps:**
 ----------------
 MLOps stands for Machine Learning Operations.
 MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production, and then maintaining and monitoring them.